When your small business needs capital and you don't qualify for a conventional business loan, SBA loans are an appealing option.

-Small businesses are the backbone of the U.S. economy: According to data from the 2010 U.S. Census, there are 27.9 million small businesses registered in the United States, employing 120 million people — almost half of the nation's workforce.
+Small businesses are the backbone of the U.S. economy: According to 2020 data from the U.S. Small Business Administration (SBA), there are 31.7 million small businesses registered in the United States, employing 60.6 million employees.

-Kale Gaston, head of the SBA Lending Group for TD Bank in Greenville, S.C., said SBA loans "do a great job of helping lenders say 'yes' to borrowers."
+Kale Gaston, president of Lendstream Small business Finance, said SBA loans "do a great job of helping lenders say 'yes' to borrowers."
 He also noted that SBA programs provide better access to capital and credit enhancement for small business owners.
-For example, since the SBA guaranty lowers the risk in case of a loan default, lenders are able to provide funding when the down payment available is too low or the business's cash flow is not high enough for traditional options.
+For example, since the SBA guaranty lowers the risk in case of a loan default, lenders can provide funding when the down payment available is too low or the business's cash flow is not high enough for traditional lending options.

 SBA lenders can provide longer terms as well.
-Instead of five or 10 years for a real estate purchase with a balloon payment at the end, the lender can give terms for 25 years, eliminating the balloon (i.e., final payment) or need to refinance every few years, Gaston said.
+Instead of five or 10 years for a real estate purchase, with a balloon payment at the end, the lender can give 25-year terms, eliminating the balloon (i.e., final payment) or need to refinance every few years, Gaston said.
 For shorter-term assets, like equipment, terms could go to 10 years instead of the usual three to five years.

-The SBA's loan programs are designed specifically for small business owners who don't have access to other reasonably termed financing.
-There are four main types of loan programs:
+The SBA's loan programs are designed specifically for small business owners who don't have access to other types of financing.
+There are four main loan programs:

 7(a) loan program: This is the SBA's primary program to help startups and existing small businesses obtain financing.
-7(a) loans are the most basic and most commonly used type of loan, as well as the most flexible.
 The money can be used for a variety of general business purposes, including working capital, machinery and equipment, furniture and fixtures, purchasing or renovating land and buildings, leasehold improvements and debt refinancing.
-Loan maturity is up to 10 years for working capital and generally up to 25 years for fixed assets.
-Borrowers can apply through a participating lender institution.
+Loan maturity ranges up to 10 years for working capital and up to 25 years for fixed assets.
+Borrowers can apply through a participating SBA lender.

 CDC/504 loan program: This program provides businesses with long-term, fixed-rate financing for major assets, such as land and buildings.
-The loans are typically structured with the SBA providing 40 percent of the total project costs, a participating lender covering up to 50 percent and the borrower putting up the remaining 10 percent.
+The loans are typically structured with the SBA providing 40% of the total project costs, a participating lender covering up to 50%, and the borrower putting up the remaining 10%.
 Funds from a 504 loan can be used to purchase existing buildings, land or machinery, and to construct or renovate facilities.
 These loans cannot be used for working capital or inventory.
-Under the 504 program, a business qualifies if it has a tangible net worth of less than $15 million and an average net income of $5 million or less after federal income taxes for the two years before application.
+To qualify, a business must have a tangible net worth of less than $15 million and an average net income of $5 million or less after federal income taxes for two years before the application is submitted.
 The maximum amount of a 504 loan is $5 million.

-Microloan program: This program offers very small loans to startups, or newly established or growing small businesses.
-The loans can be used for working capital or the purchase of inventory, supplies, furniture, fixtures, machinery or equipment.
+Microloan program: This program offers very small loans to newly established or growing small businesses.
+The loans can be used for working capital or to purchase inventory, supplies, furniture, fixtures, machinery, or equipment.
 The SBA makes funds available to specially designated intermediary lenders, which are nonprofit organizations with experience in lending and technical assistance.
 Those intermediaries then make loans of up to $50,000, with the average loan being about $13,000.
-The loan cannot be used to pay existing debts or to purchase real estate.
+SBA microloans cannot be used to pay existing debts or to purchase real estate.